amnoah/sharkbyte-configuration/ReadMe.md

 # sharkbyte-configuration

 This is a platform-independent, object-oriented configuration management system originally developed for the sharkbyte project.
+It works as a wrapper for the [Configurate](https://github.com/SpongePowered/Configurate) project, meant to make development easier.
 It should be noted that it is intended to be shaded and will NOT handle file name conflicts, so it is recommended to keep your files in uniquely named directories.

 More information about each module can be found inside their respective folders.